Cerebras/modelzoo/src/cerebras/modelzoo/models/multimodal/multimodal_simple/README.md

 ## Structure of the code

 -   `configs/`: YAML configuration files.
--   `data.py`: The entry point to the data input pipeline code.
-Defines `train_input_dataloader` ( and `eval_input_dataloader`) which initalizes the data processor mentioned in config yaml `train_input.data_processor`( and `eval_input.data_processor`)
 -   `modeling_mmsimple.py`: Defines the core multimodal model.
 -   `model.py`: The entry point to the model.
 -   `run.py`: Training script.
 Performs training and validation.

 ## Model Training Approach

-A common approach to build high-quality Multimodal models with limited data is to initialize the vision encoder and language models from pretrained checkpoints (for instance CLIP-VIT-L-336/14 for image and LLAMA/Mistral/Zephyr models for language).
-While there are many possible recipes for training the model, it seeks to accomplish two goals:
+A common approach to build high-quality multimodal models with limited data is to initialize the vision encoder and language models from pretrained checkpoints (for instance CLIP-VIT-L-336/14 for vision and LLaMA/Mistral/Zephyr models for language).
+While there are many possible recipes for training the model, the high-level goals are as follows:
-- **Pre-training for Feature alignment**: This involves training the randomly initialized projector weights to align the image features with that of LLM embedding.
+- **Pre-training for Feature Alignment**: This involves training the randomly-initialized projector weights to align the image features with that of the LLM embeddings.
 Optionally, this could also involve training all the blocks -- vision encoder, llm and projector together for further alignment of modalities.

-- **Instruction Finetuning**: In this stage, the model is trained on instruction finetuning data and enables the model with multimodal QA capabilities.
+- **Instruction Fine-tuning**: In this stage, the model is trained to handle multimodal question-answering and dialogue.

 ## Steps to train a model

-High-level steps for training a model are relatively consistent with other models such as LLMs
+The high-level steps for training this model are consistent with other models such as LLMs
-- Dataset prep: Download datasets of interest and process them using our data pre-processing scripts to generate H5 files
+- Dataset preparation: Download datasets of interest and process them using our data pre-processing scripts to generate H5 files
-- Checkpoint prep: Download pretrained checkpoints for vision and language models to prepare the initial checkpoint
+- Checkpoint preparation: Download pretrained checkpoints for vision and language models to prepare the initial checkpoint
 - Training: Train the model using `run.py`
 - Export to HF: Convert checkpoint to HF checkpoint format
-- Evaluation: Use the standard multimodal flow to run downstream evals (lmms or llava source)
+- Evaluation: Use standard multimodal benchmarks such lmms-eval or LLaVA source-repo

 ### Step 1: Dataset Prep
 Please follow instructions for data preprocessing in our documentation.